 Some essential oils we used that taste fantastic as breath mints are peppermint, cinnamon, spearmint, and fennel.
 Other oils that may taste good are ginger, orange, lemon, or lime.
 If you want to make them sour, you can even add a little citric acid to the gum paste and dust with citric acid instead of the powdered sugar.

 You can store small quantities in your purse or pocket with this 1/4 oz.
-Plastic Salve Jar.
+Salve Jars.
 These mints also make a great gift!

 - Gum Paste (this can be bought at a store that sells cake decorating supplies or made homemade with the recipe below)